- Course Type: Undergraduate

 A combination of continuous assessment, practical and written examinations and teaching practice makes up the assessment.

 There are opportunities for students to spend part of their Junior Sophister (third) year studying abroad.
+Our partner Colleges are the Royal Conservatoire of Scotland and the Kodaly Institute, Kecskemét, Hungary.
+We are negotiating a third partnership with The Sibelius Academy in Helsinki.

 Anyone considering studying Music education is welcome to visit the School of Education, to speak to members of staff, and to speak to current students.
 To make an appointment, contact the Music Education co-ordinator at +353 1 896 1145.